aletato/LiveScoreTracker-V3/README.md

 1. Log the score change to the console and log file
 2. Display a desktop notification (if platform-specific packages are installed)

+## Activity Status System

+The bot includes a visual activity status system that helps you quickly identify match activity levels:

+- **H (Hot)**: Indicates a match that has had a recent score change.
+Matches remain "Hot" for 5 minutes after any score change.
+- **O (Ongoing)**: Indicates a match that is being tracked but hasn't had a recent score change.
+- **C (Cold)**: Indicates a match with no scoring activity (score is 0-0).

+This activity status is displayed in the "Activity" column of the live match status summary table that is printed to the console periodically.
+Matches are sorted by activity level, with "Hot" matches appearing at the top of the table for easy visibility.

+The activity status system helps you quickly identify which matches are most active and worth paying attention to, especially when tracking multiple matches simultaneously.